-Analysis | 5 big questions about the White House’s botched handling of Trump’s coronavirus diagnosis
+Analysis | 5 big questions on the White House’s botched handling of Trump’s coronavirus diagnosis

 Given that the White House has access to rapid-response tests, was Trump given one of those earlier Thursday, after news of Hicks’s diagnosis?
 That would seem like a very logical time to want to test the president.

-It also bears noting that Trump’s late-Thursday night appearance on Sean Hannity’s Fox News show sounded a lot like he thought he had already contracted the virus, but he indicated at the time that he was still awaiting his results.
+It also bears noting that Trump’s late-night appearance Thursday on Sean Hannity’s Fox News show sounded a lot like he thought he had already contracted the virus, but he indicated at the time that he was still awaiting his results.

+And it’s not just about evaluating the wisdom of Thursday’s trip.
+Whenever Trump tested positive or began having symptoms is relevant to determining who around him might have been exposed, given you generally focus on contact tracing for 48 hours before the earlier of the two events.

-But even in that brief, two-sentence clarifying statement, Conley committed two more errors.
+But even in that brief two-sentence clarifying statement, Conley committed two more errors.

 He misspelled the maker of the antibody cocktail Trump was given, spelling it “Regeron” instead of “Regeneron.”

-Note: This post has been updated with Conley’s comments Sunday.